How can you work with active student participation?

-- Students highlight perspectives they feel are missing: Students from the engineering program have started an organization, The Reflective Engineer (Den Reflekterande Ingenjören, DRI), that, among other things, organizes seminars around issues students feel are missing from their ordinary courses, such as ethics and sustainable development.
+- Students highlight perspectives they feel are missing: Students from the engineering program have started an organisation, The Reflective Engineer (Den Reflekterande Ingenjören, DRI), that, among other things, organises seminars around issues students feel are missing from their ordinary courses, such as ethics and sustainable development.
 Check out the film and read more about DRI!

 What can I do?

 There are endless ways to work with active student participation.
 A characteristic feature of ASP is that students have the opportunity to be a resource in each other's learning, and that students contribute to teaching.
 Often this involves a collaboration between students and teachers, both of whom are involved in a partnership for better learning.